What was this engagement about?

 The two parks and protected area are within the Lheidli T’enneh First Nation traditional territory and are an area of cultural, ecological and environmental importance to the Lheidli T’enneh.
 The management plan will be developed collaboratively by Lheidli T’enneh and BC Parks.

-BC Parks is in the process of seeking public input as part of the initial planning in the development of the Ancient Forest/Chun T’oh Whudujut Park and Protected Area and Slim Creek Park.
+BC Parks sought public input as part of the initial planning in the development of the Ancient Forest/Chun T’oh Whudujut Park and Protected Area and Slim Creek Park.

-By providing your comments in the initial stages of this management planning process, you will be providing baseline information that will be used to determine existing use, threats, and values that will be addressed in the management plan.
-You will also help shape the future potential for recreation, conservation, and cultural opportunities in the parks, to name a few.
+By providing your comments in the initial stages of this management planning process, you helped to provide baseline information that will be used to determine existing use, threats, and values that will be addressed in the management plan.
+You also helped shape the future potential for recreation, conservation, and cultural opportunities in the parks, to name a few.

 A summary of public comments will be posted on the BC Parks Planning website when we move into the next stage of drafting the management plan.